 What Are The Different Types of Electric Fireplaces

-There is a huge variety of electric fireplaces on the market and not all are created equally.
+There is a vast variety of electric fireplaces on the market, and not all are created equal.
 That being said, they will usually fit into one of these four categories:

-- Electric Fireplace Mantel – An fireplace mantel is a combination unit that looks like a fireplace that is more traditional.
-Sometimes it can be one complete unit, but often it comes in two separate pieces that are installed together.
-These types of fireplaces can also come as part of a full entertainment center or a TV stand.
+- Electric Fireplace Mantel – A fireplace mantel is a combination unit that looks like a more traditional fireplace.
+Sometimes it can be one complete unit, but it often comes in two separate pieces installed together.
+These fireplaces can also be part of a full entertainment center or a TV stand.

-- Wall Mount Electric Fireplace – These are electric fireplaces that can be mounted on the wall or sometimes even inserted directly into the drywall.
-When you buy one of these units they usually have all of the mounting equipment ready for you to do it yourself.
-However, for larger units, you may need to call for pros to come install it for you.
+- Wall Mount Electric Fireplace – These electric fireplaces can be mounted on the wall or even inserted directly into the drywall.
+When you buy one of these units, they usually have all of the mounting equipment ready for you to do it yourself.
+However, for larger units, you may need to call a local pro to install it for you.

-- Electric Fireplace Insert – These are electric fireplace units that can be installed directly into your existing fireplace.
-If you already have an open hearth style fireplace with a traditional brick chimney, these can result in one of the most authentic fireplace experiences.
+- Electric Fireplace Insert – These electric fireplace units can be installed directly into your existing fireplace.
+If you already have an open hearth-style fireplace with a traditional brick chimney, this can result in one of the most authentic fireplace experiences.

-- Freestanding Electric Fireplaces – These are similar to a space heater but they are made to look more like a fireplace than a simple mobile heating source.
-While it can be useful to move your fireplace from room to room as needed, they tend to look the cheapest and not very realistic.
+- Freestanding Electric Fireplaces are similar to a space heater but are made to look more like a fireplace than a simple mobile heating source.
+While it can be useful to move your fireplace from room to room as needed, they tend to look cheap and not very realistic.

 What Are The Benefits of Electric Fireplaces?

-When it comes to fireplaces, electric fireplaces are one of the most cost-effective ways for you to keep your home warm during the winter months.
-This is especially true if you have multiple electric fireplaces in your home set up for zone heating.
-Even when paying extra for a high-end fireplace that runs on electricity, it eventually ends up paying for itself with all of the additional savings compared to wood or gas.
+When it comes to fireplaces, MagikFlame electric fireplaces are one of the most cost-effective ways to keep your home warm during the winter months.
+This is especially true if you have multiple electric fireplaces set up for zone heating in your home.
+Even when paying extra for a high-end fireplace that runs on electricity, it eventually ends up paying for itself with all the additional savings compared to wood or gas.

-Many electric fireplaces come with a remote control or a smartphone app that can be used to switch the fireplace on or off, control the thermostat, and toggle other options depending on the model that you have.
+Many electric fireplaces come with a remote control or a smartphone app that can switch the fireplace on or off, control the thermostat, and toggle other options depending on the model you have.

-If you look in electric fireplaces, you will find that many have a physical log set to better simulate a real fireplace that is fueled by wood.
+If you look up electric fireplaces, you will find that many have a physical log set to better simulate a real fireplace fueled by wood.

 Because electric fireplaces don’t actually burn anything, it significantly reduces the chance of starting a house fire compared to one that burns gas or wood.
 This also means that it is not adding any carbon monoxide into your home.
 However, be sure to always have both carbon monoxide detectors and smoke alarms for safety.